Verification¶

 that the check is performed every cycle independent of the valid attribute.

-To provide assert/optimize during reset, Pyrope provides a always assert,
+To provide assert/assume during reset, Pyrope provides a always_assert,

 reg memory:[3]u33 = (1, 2, 3) // may take cycles to load this contents